 In Little Busters!, Haruka is a Type A, using her cheerful energetic personality to cover up her depression and crippling insecurity.
 Komari also becomes a very creepy Type A whenever she encounters something that triggers her memories of her dead brother, causing her to Heroic BSOD.
 At first she's just depressed, but when she starts repressing her memories by pretending another person nearby is her brother, she starts acting just like everything's normal again - except for her dead, cold eyes...

 In Umineko: When They Cry, it turns out this is the case with Shannon of all people.
-The cute and clumsy Meido is simply a Split Personality/Imaginary Friend of a person known only as Yasu, who is the one who orchestrates the murders with his/her other personas Kanon and Beatrice because s/he couldn't find a solution to being in love with three different people (George, Jessica and Battler).
+The cute and clumsy Meido is simply a made-up persona/Imaginary Friend of a person known as Sayo Yasuda, who is the one who orchestrates the murders with his/her other personas Kanon and Beatrice because s/he couldn't find a solution to being in love with three different people (George, Jessica and Battler) and is also afraid of any of them finding out about injuries that have damaged his/her sexual organs.
 Battler's sudden return after six years only adds to his/her madness.
 However, it also turns out the horrible, cold blooded murders she commits on the gameboard aren't quite what really happened on Rokkenjima.
 The murderer in the real world is heavily implied (though never outright stated) to be another Stepford Smiler, Kyrie.

 Emi Ibarazaki from Katawa Shoujo.
 She is cheery, energetic and happy-go-lucky as they come, but it's really a facade to cover up the trauma of losing her father in a car accident in which she also lost her legs, as well as the fear of losing the people close to her, just like she lost her father.